iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.1/report.md

 > Great solution!
 I am impressed by how well the app and tracing system was designed.
 It's impressive how the design allows to both ensure absolute privacy of all users while still being able to track infection chains anonymously.
 Good work!<br> :date: __2020-07-08 17:21:06__

-> Everyone should take note that even though the app requires location access, it doesn't use your GPS.
-It's only for Bluetooth based tracing 👍🏻<br> :date: __2020-06-27 14:06:19__

 #### 4-star reviews